SuperHackz/3D-Page/README.md

-# tri.js
+# 3D Page

 ## Overview
-`tri.js` is a JavaScript bookmarklet that applies a **3D transformation effect** to web pages using perspective and rotation.
+`3D.js` is a JavaScript bookmarklet that applies a **3D transformation effect** to web pages using perspective and rotation.
 It allows dynamic interaction through **mouse movement** or **device orientation** and includes a settings menu for customization.

 ## Features
 - **Mouse-controlled 3D rotation**